English | Slovenščina

 Summary of broadband development in Slovenia

-The Slovenian Plan for the development of next-generation broadband networks up to 2020 aims at providing 96% of households with speeds of at least 100 Mb/s by 2020, and 4% of households with at least 30 Mbps.
+The Slovenian Next-Generation Broadband Network Development Plan to 2020 is in line with the gigabit society targets.
 In 2018 financial resources are planned to be mobilised from European Structural Funds for the programming period 2014-2020 to deploy broadband infrastructure in white areas.

 National broadband strategy and policy